Merkel Cell Carcinoma

 Merkel Cell Carcinoma (MCC) is a rare skin/neuroendocrine cancer.

-Most people, including many doctors and dermatologists, have never heard of it.
+Most people have never heard of it and many doctors and dermatologists have not seen a case of it in their practice.
 Many patients are initially misdiagnosed as having a cyst or benign bump and told not to worry about it.
 MCC is an aggressive cancer.
 Wasted time can lead to growth of a primary tumor or metastasis to lymph nodes and organs.
 Finding the most knowledgeable medical resources for diagnosis and treatment is essential.

 Getting the support of others who are also coping with MCC can be a helpful way of getting information and feeling less overwhelmed, lost or scared.